coleHafner/solid-book/general/devops/deployment/README.md

 might want to setup post-receive hooks.
 These can be used to `npm install && pm2 restart`, notify New Relic of a deployment, etc.

+The two tricky part about hooks are:

+1. Hooks are run by the user that was used for the ssh access.
+This could be important - for example - when updating node projects, where the user is important.

+1. Commands must be fully qualified, so `git` won't work, but `/usr/local/bin/git` would.

 This completes the server setup.
 To setup your workbox, add the remote needed:

 ```